 This optimal strategy is implemented by the observer via Thesis 1, and represents an informationally optimal implementation of the scientific method.
 Understanding how it works requires understanding axiomatic information and its relationship with idempotency as well as the effect of maximizing the entropy.
 Here, axiomatic information refers to the series of yes/no questions (more precisely, it is expressed in nats instead of bits) such that they, along with their answers, are sufficient to identify the state of knowledge known by the observer, as a specific sub-tuple randomly picked from the powertuple of a halting image.
-In algorithmic information theory, axiomatic yes/no questions are sometimes called "bits of axioms".
+In algorithmic information theory, axiomatic (i.e. random) yes/no questions are sometimes called "bits of axioms".
 Maximizing said entropy thus makes each bit of axiom maximally informative for the observer, thus outperforming all other possible choices.

-Axiomatic information is manifest under the assumption that the halting image, as it is an idempotent formulation of knowledge admitting no morefundamental representation, cannot have an earlier deterministic reason (as that would of course be a more-fundamental representation).
+Axiomatic information is manifest under the assumption that the halting image, as it is an idempotent formulation of knowledge admitting no more-fundamental representation, cannot have an earlier deterministic reason (as that would of course be a more-fundamental representation).
 Axiomatic information does not represent knowledge itself, rather it encodes the state of knowledge the observer possesses.

 Let us compare the role of fundamental physics to that of the scientific theories classified earlier and note the difference.
 The fundamental physics is to be interpreted as the rules that support and limit the act of observation, as the observer carries out the scientific method in nature to produce knowledge.
 Note the hint of self-reference... the perceived inviolability of the laws of physics by the observer are a consequence that they are entailed by its very definition!
+An observer violating fundamental physics would mean to violate its on definition, thus ceasing to be a measure of knowledge.

-Comparatively, the purpose of a scientific theory is to explain via a formal axiomatic system the halting image (or a sub-tuple thereof), and its purpose is purely explanatory.
+Fundamental physics differs substantially from common scientific theories.
+Comparatively, the purpose of a scientific theory is to explain via a formal axiomatic system the halting image (or a sub-tuple thereof), and thus its purpose is purely explanatory.
 Unlike the fundamental physics, a scientific theory does not directly bound or limit nor does it provide for the observer.
-This is why if an observer "violates" a scientific theory, said theory is simply falsified, whereas an observer cannot violate the fundamental physics as it is entailed by its definition.
+This is why if an observer "violates" a scientific theory, said theory is simply falsified, whereas an observer cannot violate the fundamental physics without violating its own definition.
+More on that in the discussion section.
+Let us now attack the main result.